 Our proposal, titled "Impact of mulches on management of spotted wing drosophila, fruit yield and quality", examined the impact of plastic mulches on spotted-wing drosophila adult and larval populations and canopy microclimate conditions relevant to the fly.
 We tested 3 types of plastic mulches including metallic polyethylene, black biodegradable, and white-on-black biodegradable.
 We used passive trapping with clear sticky cards to assess adult populations of SWD in the canopy and the salt float method to count the number of larvae in fruit.
 Canopy temperature, RH, and light intensity were monitored continuously using HOBO data loggers.
 For a more complete view of the light conditions in the canopy, we measured radiance over 4 days using a spectrometer.

 Over the two years of this study, we found that black, white, and metallic plastic mulches reduced adult SWD populations in the canopy by 41-52% and larval populations by 52-72% compared to the grower standard.
 The mulches did not change canopy temperature or relative humidity, but metallic mulches increased canopy light intensity compared to the black mulch.
 Radiance in UV spectrum (380-400 nm) was higher in the canopy above all three plastic mulches, suggesting that this could be deterring adult SWD.
 Future studies will determine whether changes in radiance are associated with the reported reduction in SWD populations.
-In 2021, we will assess yield and fruit quality at our research plot established at the West Madison Agricultural Research Station, since collecting yield data and destructive sampling of fruit is not feasible on our grower-collaborator's farm.
+In 2021, we assessed plant growth, yield, and fruit quality at our research plot established at the West Madison Agricultural Research Station, since collecting yield data and destructive sampling of fruit is not feasible on our grower-collaborator's farm.
+Data analysis for this objective is ongoing.
 Overall, plastic mulches are a promising cultural practice for managing D. suzukii since they can reduce adult and larval populations.

 The expected learning outcomes for this research are as follows: 1) researchers will learn how mulch color and reflectivity affect SWD management, fruit yield and quality; 2) researchers will learn how to use mulches to effectively manage SWD and increase fruit yield and quality; 3) 30% of growers surveyed will have increased knowledge of how mulches impact SWD management, fruit yield and quality.
 The expected action outcomes are that: 1) growers will start using mulches for SWD management; 2) growers that use mulches will achieve more effective SWD management, higher fruit yield and quality, and decrease insecticide applications for SWD.